 When it comes to nightlife in Miami, you will be spoiled for choices in South Beach.
 Get started on a night out you’ll never forget with a visit to The Clevelander in the middle of the Art Deco District.
 Whether you want to chill poolside or dance the night away, this hotel has you covered.

-Ranked one of the very best nightclubs on the planet, Liv is undoubtedly the place to see and be seen in Miami Beach if you can make it past the bouncers.
+Ranked one of the best nightclubs on the planet, LIV is the place to see and be seen in Miami Beach if you can make it past the bouncers.

 So, my fellow explorers, are you feeling ready to explore Miami?
 Are you looking forward to digging into Miami’s hidden gems, or are you dying to see the iconic sites?
 Whatever you decide to do, I can promise you that these will be 24 hours that you’ll never forget.

 Feeling inspired to extend your trip?
 Check out my insider’s guide to 72 hours in Miami.

 24 Hours in Miami Itinerary Map